MRAC-IAAC/ROSinGrasshopper/0-PublisherSubscriber/README.md

     apt-get install -y ros-melodic-common-tutorials
 ```

-## Building your first "image" using Dockerfile
+## Building our first "image" using Dockerfile
 - Make sure your Docker Desktop software is running
 - Open the folder where you have the Dockerfile in VSCode
 - Press Ctrl(or Cmd) + Shift + P